 In general, obesity can reduce your cat's quality of life and life expectancy; it's harder for it to play and move around, and surgical procedures or check-ups become more difficult.

-Obese cats are much more at risk of diabetes-80% to 90% of obese cats have this condition, which requires daily insulin injections.
-Often, the diabetes can be reversed once any extra weight is lost, as the accumulated fat which is directly responsible for a failure to regulate glucose is no longer present.
+Obese cats are much more at risk of diabetes – obese cats have this condition, which can require daily insulin injections.
+Sometimes, can be reversed once the extra weight is lost, as the accumulated fat which is responsible for a failure to regulate glucose is no longer present.

-Your cat's immune system can become compromised when they're obese, making them more prone to infection.
-This includes urinary infection and "stones" which occur as overweight cats are less active, tend to drink less water, and urinate less often than healthy cats.
+Your cat's immune system can become compromised when they're obese.
+They may also be more prone to urinary stones.
+T stones can form in cats that tend to drink less water and urinate less often.

-One serious and potentially fatal risk with obese cats is liver failure.
-When the cat's body believes it is undernourished—for example, if a constant food supply stops—fat is moved from stores into the liver to be used as energy.
+One serious and potentially fatal risk with obese cats is hepatic lipidosis.
+When the cat's body believes it is undernourished—for example, if a —fat is moved from stores into the liver to be used as energy.
 However, a cat's body is unable to manage that process effectively which leads to the liver functioning poorly, sometimes eventually leading to fatal hepatic insufficiency and liver failure.
 This can occur when an overweight or obese cat eating.

-With the right diet, exercise and behaviors, you'll be able to protect your cat from the risks of being overweight or obese.
+With the right diet, exercise, and habits, you'll be able to protect your cat from the risks of being overweight or obese.
 To start, speak to your vet who will be able to advise you on the best course of action.

 If you have any concerns about your cat’s health, consult a vet for professional advice.

 Like & share this page